TamasNeumer/Ph03nix-InterviewPrep/Web/SQL/SQL.md

       - The columns must also have similar data types
       - The columns in each SELECT statement must also be in the same order.
     - The UNION operator selects only distinct values by default.
 To allow duplicate values, use `UNION ALL`.
+    - Union **does not guarantee** that the internal orders of 2 subquerries are preserves. (a b c UNION d e f --> won't be a b c d e f)
     - E.g. Union --> List cities of customers + suppliers
     - Using Union you can add custom columns.
+    - **Union basically "puts the tables / queries under each other" i.e. extending the columns.**

 ```sql
 SELECT column_name(s) FROM table1 UNION SELECT column_name(s) FROM table2;